-These calculations use pre-tax cash flow projections based on the 2022 financial budgets approved by the Board of Directors, projected for four years based on the average historical Gross Domestic Product ("GDP") growth of the country covering a four years period, revised for current economic conditions.
-Cash flows beyond the four years period (2020: five years) are extrapolated using an estimated growth rate of 4.06% (2020: 3.31%).
+The recoverable amount of the CGU is determined based on value-in-use calculations.
+These calculations use pre-tax cash flow projections based on the 2023 financial budgets approved by the Board of Directors, projected for four years (2023 to 2026) based on the average historical Gross Domestic Product ("GDP") growth of the country covering a four years period, revised for current economic conditions.
+Cash flows beyond the four years period are extrapolated using an estimated growth rate of 3.83% (2021: 4.06%).
 The cash flow projections are derived based on a number of key factors including the past performance and management's expectation of market developments.
-The discount rate used in determining the recoverable amount of all the CGU is 9.17% (2020: 8.85%).
+The discount rate used in determining the recoverable amount of all the CGU is 11.29% (2021: 9.17%).
 The discount rate is pre-tax and reflects the specific risks relating to the CGU.